quvide/mpk-tools/README.md

 cargo build
 ./target/debug/mpk-tools unpack -o [target dir] [source file]
 ```
-The unpacker prefix every file with the index to preserve order when repacking.
+The unpacker prefixes every file with the index to preserve order when repacking.
 I'm not sure if it's actually needed.

 To repack, run
 ```